kellrott/galaxy-tooldev-docs/docs/02_ToolWrapper.md

 ```
 $GALAXY_SLOTS
 ```
 is actually an environmental variable defined at runtime, and not a variable that is filled in by the templating engine.
+For more notes on parallel process settings see http://galacticengineer.blogspot.co.uk/2015/04/using-galaxyslots-for-multithreaded_22.html

 Catching Errors
 ---------------